paperjs/paper.js/README.md

 	stripped		Formated but without comments (default)
 	compressed		Uses UglifyJS to reduce file size

-In order to build a compressed version of Paper.js, UglifyJS2 needs to be installed:
+In order to build your own versions of Paper.js, both PrePro and UglifyJS need to be installed locally.
+Make sure you have Node.js and NPM installed and run this command the root folder:

-    npm install uglify-js
+    npm install

 ### Building the Documentation